Animesh-Parashar/MergeFi/README.md

-# MergiFi — AI-Po* **Cross-Chain Rewards**: Built on **Avail** for seamless cross-chain transactions.
+# MergiFi — AI-Powered **Cross-Chain Rewards**: Built on **Avail** for seamless cross-chain transactions.
 * **Transparency**: All transactions are tracked and verified on-chain.
-* Enables smooth USDC transfers to contributors across supported networks.d Reward Pools for Open Source Contributions
+* Enables smooth USDC transfers to contributors across supported networks.
+Reward Pools for Open Source Contributions

 **MergeFi** is a decentralized platform that incentivizes open-source contributions by automating rewards for merged pull requests on GitHub.